 Diplopedia is an online encyclopedia of foreign affairs information.
-It is a wiki, a kind of Web site that can be edited with an Intranet Web browser.
 Subject to the principles and guidelines for Diplopedia, anyone who can access Diplopedia is invited and encouraged to contribute his or her experience, knowledge and expertise in the form of articles, discussion or editing of material submitted by others.
-It is fast becoming a reference and starting point for all topics of interest to the Department and U.S. Government (USG) foreign affairs community.

 Principles for Governance

-The Office of eDiplomacy, Bureau of Information Resource Management, provides the underlying technology (MediaWiki, the basis for the popular Wikipedia on the Internet) and will oversee its operation and development.
+The Office of eDiplomacy, Bureau of Information Resource Management, provides the underlying technology, and will oversee its operation and development.
 In a larger sense, however, Diplopedia belongs to all State Department personnel who contribute to it or use it.

 Principles for Articles